 There are many indelible images in Ray’s work, which I first enjoyed as melodrama and now see revealed as metaphor.
 The fever that eats a boy up, limb by limb.
 The extradimensional invaders who work through children.
 The creepy crowd at a fatal accident.
 The murderer who can’t quit scrubbing for prints.
 The evil mushrooms in the cellar.
-The playroom where the kids escape to an African veldt.
+The futuristic playroom where the kids can escape to an African veldt.
 I could go on and on.
-But here’s the one which really knocked me back as a lad, even helping to eventually guide my own moral compass.
-The dad promises his children that he’ll show them some real live Martians, even though their grand civilization was ravaged ages ago and most of the crass Earth colonists have fled the Red Planet.
+But here’s the one which really knocked me back as a lad, its profundity even gently helping to guide my own moral compass.
+The dad promises his children that he’ll show them some real live Martians, even though their grand civilization was ravaged ages ago and most of the crass, empirical Earth colonists have long since fled the Red Planet.
+Martians?
+Today?
 The kids can’t wait.
-They get in a boat and row and row, and finally Dad says, this is the place.
+They get in a boat and row and row — of course there are canals! – and finally Dad says, this is the place.
 They get out.
-Dad says, ready to see the Martians?
+Dad says, ready to meet some Martians?
 The kids, and the reader, are on the edge of their seats.
 They look into the water and see their own reflections.
 There they are, says Dad.
 We are the Martians now.

 Goodbye, Ray.
 You never knew it, but you helped to raise me.
 Thank you so very, very much.